microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 -   When a subtree is deleted
 -   When the value on an node is overwritten

-When a `Delta` is applied to the `StygianForest`, for every change conveyed by the `Delta` that would erase document data, the `StygianForest` must do the following:
+When a changeset is applied to the `SharedTreeView`, for every change conveyed by the changeset that would erase document data, the `SharedTreeView` must do the following:

+-   Generate a new `RemovedTreeId`.
--   Translate that change into an equivalent change that preserves the otherwise erased data (i.e., the deleted subtree or overwritten value) by moving or copying it in a part of the inner forest that lies outside the scope of the document.
+-   Translate that change into an equivalent delta that preserves the otherwise deleted subtree by moving that subtree to a part of the inner forest that lies outside the scope of the document.
--   Apply that change to the inner forest.
+-   Apply that delta to the forest.
--   Keep a record of where that particular piece of repair data is stored in the inner forest.
+-   Update the `TreeIndex` so it has an entry associating the removed subtree's `ChangeAtomId` and `RemovedTreeId`.

-Another scenario where repair data is added to the `StygianForest` arises when a peer sends a commit whose changes explicitly instructs the `StygianForest` to do so, and provides the repair data as part of that commit.
+Another scenario where repair data is added to the `Forest` arises when a peer sends a commit whose changes explicitly instructs the `SharedTreeView` to do so, and provides a `ChangeAtomId` as well as the tree contents.
-(The need for this is covered in [Garbage-Collecting Repair Data](#garbage-collecting-repair-data).)

-When that happens, the `StygianForest` should check whether it already has that piece of repair data.
+When that happens, `SharedTreeView` should consult its `TreeIndex` to check whether an entry already exists for the `ChangeAtomId`.
 If it does, then it can safely keep the repair data that it has.
-If it doesn't, then it should add it to the inner forest and keep a record of where that particular piece of repair data is stored in the inner forest.
+If it doesn't, then it should:

+-   Generate a new `RemovedTreeId`.
+-   Generate a delta a delta that adds the content to the forest.
+-   Apply that delta to the forest.
+-   Update the `TreeIndex` so it has an entry associating the removed subtree's `ChangeAtomId` and `RemovedTreeId`.

+(The need for this capability is covered in [Garbage-Collecting Repair Data](#garbage-collecting-repair-data).)

 ### Consuming Repair Data On Change Application